-There are also more off the beaten track safaris we can recommend, such as to the remote Liuwa Plains National Park, which has some of the best hyena and wild dog viewing in the country, and the 2nd largest wildebeest migration after the Serengeti/Mara.
-There is also the Kasanka National Park famous for its spectacular bat migration - both these trips can be undertaken in November just at the end of the typical safari season in Zambia.
+There are also more off the beaten track safaris we can recommend, such as to the remote Liuwa Plains National Park, which has some of the best hyena and wild dog viewing in the country, and the 2nd largest wildebeest population after the Serengeti/Mara.
+There is also the Kasanka National Park famous for its spectacular bat migration, the largest mammal migration on the planet – and both these trips can be undertaken in November just at the end of the typical safari season in Zambia.

 Naturally, side trips such as to the world-famous Victoria Falls, with visits to authentic local villages where diverse cultures and ceremonies can be experienced, are available and encouraged.

-Your expert travel agent is well placed to assist you in booking the African safari of your dreams, however, we are on hand to offer our experience and advice if need be, even if you are considering visiting other parts of Zambia.
-As a guideline fully inclusive prices range from $500 per person per night to well in excess of $1000 per person per night depending on seasonality, length of stay, combination of camps and duration at each, time of booking and group size among others.
+Safaris of this level are generally bespoke, customized for your unique requirements and this takes a great deal of investment, knowledge, experience and expertise on the part of your travel agent who is well placed to assist you in booking the African safari of your dreams; and we too are on hand to offer our experience and advice if need be, even if you are considering visiting other parts of Zambia.
+Fully-inclusive prices range vary significantly depending on seasonality, length of stay, combination of camps and duration at each, time of booking and group size among others.

 Why visit Chiawa Camp, or Old Mondoro, or both?